 Muscatine, Iowa , is located 10 miles west of Wildcat Den.
 Davenport, third largest city in Iowa, is located 15 miles east of the park.

-Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Canoeing, Dock, Boat, Dump Station, Fish Cleaning Station, Fish Hatchery, Fishing, Jogging/Running, Kayaking, Modern Campground, Paddle Boating, Powerboating, Restrooms, River, WalkingMore than a mile
+Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Canoeing, Dump Station, Fish Cleaning Station, Fishing, Horseshoe Pits, Interpretive Programs, Jogging/Running, Kayaking, Modern Campground, Paddle Boating, Playground, Powerboating, Restrooms, River, WalkingLess than a mile

-ATM/Cash Machine, Church, Fuel, Boats, Fuel, Vehicles, Golf, Grocery Store, Hospital, Marina, Medical Clinic, Motel
+ATM/Cash Machine, Fuel, Vehicles, Grocery Store, Hospital, Marina, Motel